Losing a family member is devastating, even more so if it happens because of someone else’s negligent actions.

 How Long Do Wrongful Death Claims Take to Resolve in Georgia?

 You may also wonder how long it will take for your claim to resolve.
-Unfortunately, there is no clear-cut answer, as every wrongful death case is unique.
+Unfortunately, there is no clear-cut answer, as every wrongful death case is different.
 There are several factors that have the potential to impact how long it takes to settle a claim.

 The first factor depends on the family and Probate Court.
 It can take weeks or months to set up the estate, especially if the deceased were not actively managing their estate plans prior to their death.
 Depending on the domestic situation, it may take time to have all the required relatives on the same page regarding what to do, why to do it, and who to do it with.
 Your lawyer will identify the applicable wrongful death claimants and determine who needs to serve as the administrator of the estate.